 - High school students must be enrolled and registered for the Madison College class.

-- Students must be graded on a college scale (A, AB, B, BC, C, D or F) and only students who receive the C or better on the college grading scale will receive college credits
+- Students must be graded on a college scale (A, AB, B, BC, C, or AU (audit)) and only students who receive the C or better on the college grading scale will receive college credits.

 - Dual credit courses are renewed on an annual basis; if the teacher changes, the agreement is void.